ai-driven-dev/rules/memory-bank/productContext.md

     - Expert developer creates/updates rules in a designated GitHub repository.
     - (Future) Potential review/validation process within the community/platform.

-3. **Updating Rules (V2)**:
-    - Extension periodically checks configured repositories for updates to downloaded rules.
-    - User is notified of available updates.
-    - User chooses to apply updates.
+3. **Checking Rule Status (Current)**:
+    - User clicks the "Check for Rule Updates" button (`$(sync)`) or the status bar item.
+    - Extension fetches the remote repository tree and compares SHAs with locally stored SHAs (from previous downloads).
+    - Files in the explorer view are prefixed with an emoji (🔄 for updated, ✅ for new) if their status changed.
+Tooltips provide details.
+    - Status bar indicates the result of the check.

+4. **Applying Updates (Future - V2)**:
+    - User identifies rules with updates (via emoji/tooltip).
+    - (Future) User triggers an "Update Rule" action (e.g., from context menu).
+    - Extension re-downloads the specific rule, overwriting the local version and updating the stored SHA.

 ## Success Metrics

 - **Rule Set Availability**: Growing number of high-quality rule sets for popular technologies.
 - **Community Engagement**: Active contributions and reviews of rule sets (future metric).
 - **Adoption**: Number of developers actively using the extension to manage rules.
-- **Update Rate**: Frequency with which users update their downloaded rules (V2 metric).
+- **Update Check Usage**: Frequency of manual update checks.
-- **User Satisfaction**: Positive feedback regarding the ease of finding and applying rules.
+- **User Satisfaction**: Positive feedback regarding the ease of finding, applying rules, and checking for updates.

 ## Future Considerations